adrianobellia/pwd_keeper/README.md

 # Password Keeper

-> MultiPlatform Mobile app in Flutter, a password manager hidden in a calculator
+Multi-platform mobile app in Flutter, a password manager hidden in a calculator

 ## Reflections on Password Security

-In the digital era, password security has become an essential element to protect our identity and personal information.
-Password Keeper fits into this context, aiming to raise deeper reflections on our relationship with digital security.
+In the digital era, password security has become an essential element in protecting our identity and personal information.
+Password Keeper fits into this context, aiming to provoke deeper reflections on our relationship with digital security.

 ## The Strength of Passwords